Laxmi Vilas Palace case: HC stays arrest warrants against 3 accused | Law-Order

 Laxmi Vilas Palace case: HC stays arrest warrants against 3 accused

-Last week, the trial court ordered the registration of an FIR against former Union disinvestment minister Arun Shourie, the department’s secretary Pradip Baijal, Lazard India Ltd managing director Ashish Guha, valuer Kantilal Karamsey and Bharat Hotels director Jyotsana Suri for the sale two decades back.
-Tuesday’s order by a single-judge bench of the high court was on a plea filed by Baijal, Guha and Suri, challenging the trial court’s directions.
+Justice Dinesh Mehta said the trial court was not justified in issuing arrest warrants, and ordering without any notice the attachment of the property of a running hotel over a transaction which took place way back in 2001.
+Last week, a special CBI court ordered the registration of an FIR against former Union disinvestment minister Arun Shourie, the department's secretary Pradip Baijal, Lazard India Ltd managing director Ashish Guha, valuer Kantilal Karamsey and Bharat Hotels director Jyotsana Suri over the sale.

-“We argued that the accused could not be summoned through arrest warrant in the first place," a counsel said.
-Arun Shouri too has moved the high court for a stay on the arrest warrant but his petition is yet to be listed for hearing.
+Passing its orders on the pleas filed by filed by Baijal, Guha and Suri, the high court put on hold the special court's interim order to summon them through an arrest warrant.
+The judge said the three accused can be summoned by the trial court through bailable warrants.

+It also asked the accused to furnish personal bonds ranging between Rs 2 lakh and Rs 5 lakh, as well as sureties of between Rs 1 lakh and Rs 2.5 lakh.
+The court listed the next hearing for October 15, asking the accused not to leave the country till then.
+Shourie, who headed the disinvestment ministry under the Atal Bihari Vajpayee-led NDA government, and Kantilal Karamsey whose firm was involved in the valuation of the hotel, have also filed pleas, challenging the trial court's order.

-In last Wednesday’s order, the CBI court rejected the closure report submitted in the case by the Central Bureau of Investigation in August 2019, and asked the agency to reinvestigate it.
-The hotel was sold for Rs 7.52 crore.
-During the CBI’s preliminary investigation, it was valued at Rs 252 crore, suggesting a loss of Rs 244 crore to the exchequer.
+During the CBI's preliminary investigation, the property was valued at Rs 252 crore, suggesting a loss of Rs 244 crore to the exchequer.
+In its order, the CBI court had rejected the closure report submitted in the case by the Central Bureau of Investigation in August 2019, and asked the agency to reinvestigate it.

-The CBI registered a case on August 13, 2014 that some unknown officers from the Department of Disinvestment, in connivance with a private hotelier during 1999-2002, renovated and then sold the hotel at a throwaway price.
-While ordering the reopening of the investigation, the trial court had also directed that the property should be placed under the charge of the Rajasthan government until the matter is disposed of.
+The CBI had registered a case on August 13, 2014 that some unknown officials from the Department of Disinvestment, in connivance with a private hotelier during 1999-2002, renovated and then sold the hotel at a throwaway price.
+Former Attorney General Mukul Rohatgi represented Baijal through video conference in the high court hearing.
+Bharat Hotels' Jyotsana Suri was represented by Harish Salve.

+Rohatgi said no court could issue an arrest warrant in the manner in which it was done by the special judge.
+Salve argued that the process of selling the hotel was transparent and open bids were invited.
+The petitioner was the sole bidder and her bid of 25 per cent above the reserve price was declared successful.

+"There was no material with the court below to come to a conclusion that the petitioner's company has defrauded the central government by Rs.244.36 crore," Salve argued.
+He said at best the lower court could have provisionally attached the property before passing a final order.

 ALSO READ